openbmc/openbmc/upstream-layers/yocto-docs/documentation/kernel-dev/advanced.rst

 .. note::

-   You can find kernel recipes in the ``meta/recipes-kernel/linux`` directory of the :ref:`overview-manual/development-environment:yocto project source repositories` (e.g. ``poky/meta/recipes-kernel/linux/linux-yocto_4.12.bb``).
+   You can find kernel recipes in the ``meta/recipes-kernel/linux`` directory of the :ref:`overview-manual/development-environment:yocto project source repositories`.
 See the ":ref:`kernel-dev/advanced:using kernel metadata in a recipe`" section for more information.